sonnygeorge/routine-butler/README.md

 ### 9. Change screen resolution

-User the screen configuration app to change the screen resolution to **1200x720**.
+Use the screen configuration app to change the screen resolution to **1200x720**.

 ### 10. Verify app's audio and keyboard functionality